michael2012z/BitBible/markdown/KJV/files/Isa.md

 9. Let all the nations be gathered together, and let the people be assembled: who among them can declare this, and shew us former things? let them bring forth their witnesses, that they may be justified: or let them hear, and say, It is truth.

-10. Ye are my witnesses, saith the Lord, and my servant whom I have chosen: that ye may know and believe me, and understand that I am he: before me there was no God formed, neither shall there be after me.no…: or, nothing formed of God
+10. Ye are my witnesses, saith the Lord, and my servant whom I have chosen: that ye may know and believe me, and understand that I am he: before me there was no God formed, neither shall there be after me.

 11. I, even I, am the Lord; and beside me there is no saviour.

 12. I have declared, and have saved, and I have shewed, when there was no strange god among you: therefore ye are my witnesses, saith the Lord, that I am God.

-13. Yea, before the day was I am he; and there is none that can deliver out of my hand: I will work, and who shall let it?let it: Heb. turn it back?
+13. Yea, before the day was I am he; and there is none that can deliver out of my hand: I will work, and who shall let it?

-14. Thus saith the Lord, your redeemer, the Holy One of Israel; For your sake I have sent to Babylon, and have brought down all their nobles, and the Chaldeans, whose cry is in the ships.nobles: Heb. bars
+14. Thus saith the Lord, your redeemer, the Holy One of Israel; For your sake I have sent to Babylon, and have brought down all their nobles, and the Chaldeans, whose cry is in the ships.

 15. I am the Lord, your Holy One, the creator of Israel, your King.